daringer/mmorecpp/README.md

 * c++11 required (clang++ (>=3.4) [recommended], g++ (>=4.8))
 * extremly easy and smart interfaces
 * slim OO-interfaces for tedious plain C interfaces (e.g., sqlite3, popen, date/time, threading/forking, locking, sockets, ncurses)
+* .... or maybe you're just lookin' for some "inspiration" for you current project, come in and (may)be get inspired ;)

 **Where is the documentation?**